diagram-codesprint/render-line-charts-braille-display/README.md

 ## User Experience

-BLC converts a sequence of numeric values into a sequence of Braille characters that forms a quick sketch of the shape of the data.
-In particular, by scanning the Braille, one can tell where large and small values occur in the data, or where sudden changes occur.
+SprarkBraille converts a sequence of numeric values into a sequence of braille characters that forms a quick sketch of the shape of the data.
+In particular, by scanning the braille output, one can tell where large and small values occur in the data, or where sudden changes occur.

+To explore the data values for any pair of values in a cell, the user can press the Cursor Routing button for that cell to read out those two values.

-BLC offers two modes of display, toggled with a check box.
+SprarkBraille offers two modes of display, toggled with a check box.

-In the __default mode__, the Braille characters are chosen so that only one dot occurs in each vertical column of the display.
+In the __default mode__, the braille characters are chosen so that only one dot occurs in each vertical column of the display.
 Dots in the top position indicate large values, those in the next lower position are smaller, and so on, with the lowest dot indicating the lowest range of values.

 In __area chart__ mode, each column is filled in below the top dot, so that (for example) a value in the lowest range has only the lowest dot, values in the next higher range have the bottom two dots, and so on, with the highest values having all four dots.

 ## Test Page

-The [Test Page](https://diagram-codesprint.github.io/render-line-charts-braille-display/src/index.html) allows the user to display random data.
+The [Test Page](https://fizzstudio.github.io/sparkbraille/src/index.html) allows the user to display random data.
 The user can specify the number of values to display.
-In addition to the Braille output, the page shows how the Braille display is generated, by determining the range of values, and placing the values into four bins, corresponding to the four vertical dot positions.
+In addition to the braille output, the page shows how the braille display is generated, by determining the range of values, and placing the values into four bins, corresponding to the four vertical dot positions.

 # Implementation Note